JordiRos/dryGL/README.md

 - Addons/QuadBatch / TODO: Make it a real quadbatch pipeline

 Examples:
-- AppSimple / Rotating 3D cube
+- AppFbo: Use of Vbo / Ibo for rendering a cube

 Roadmap
 =======